syn990/SYN-OS/readme.md

    You don’t just get an OS — you learn *why* it’s set up the way it is, and how to change it.
 The system never hides its wiring.

 6. **Creative Freedom**
-   The included Openbox + Tint2 environment is just a starter kit — a functional skeleton.
-From there, you can morph it into a minimal command center or layer on full desktop environments without losing the modular backbone.
+   The included Openbox + Polybar environment is just a starter kit — a functional skeleton.
+From there, you can morph it into a minimal command centre or layer on full desktop environments without losing the modular backbone.

 ---